 - Resolve squeaking doors, windows, floors or stairs

 Garages continue to be one of the biggest culprits for wasted space.
 While the purpose of a garage is to store cars, many homeowners opt for parking outside their property purely down to convenience and easy access.
 Due to this, the area quickly accumulates clutter and is used as a dumping ground for items that you’re not too sure what to do with.
-If this is the case, putting the garage to good use through a conversation will work towards your advantage, potentially adding an extra 15% to property value.
+If this is the case, putting the garage to good use through a conversation will work towards your advantage, potentially adding up to 20% onto property value.

 Once construction work has been approved, the conversion options are limitless.
-If you’re stuck for inspiration, we suggest heading over to Homebuilding & Renovating!
+If you’re stuck for inspiration, we suggest heading over to Homebuilding and Renovating!

 You would be surprised how much of a difference new windows and doors can make to your property.
 Not only do the pair come alongside aesthetic benefits, but also the ability to improve insulation, lower heating bills and reduce noise pollution.
 Scheduling a full replacement of windows and doors is even more important if you are yet to fit double glazing.
 According to This Is Money, double glazing is key in making your home more ‘sellable’ and could add up to 10% to your overall value.